ArneBinder/recursive-embedding/docker/create-corpus/bioasq/README.md

 cd docker/create-corpus/bioasq && docker-compose up corpus-bioasq-indices
 ```
 The created files (extension: .idx.[id].npy) contain just the shuffled positions of the roots in the merged corpus.
-<> (outdated: But they roots are filtered according to the number of MeSH terms in this article/tree (see parameters MESH_MIN_COUNT and MESH_MAX_COUNT in the .env file for the actual values).)